sal55/langs/MLang.md/readme.md

 ###  Availability

+Why these languages are going to stay personal:

-These were in-house tools, now are hobbyist projects used as personal tools.
+* These were in-house tools, now are hobbyist projects used as personal tools.
 As such, while not exactly private or proprietory, their standard of implementation is not good enough for general use; they cannot be supported.

-Besides, there is a huge range of things that people expect from a language these days: syntax highlighting, IDE support (language servers?), tons of ready-to-use libraries, widely-tested, bug-free tools, tutorials and references attractively presented (ie. not in Github markdown).

-That's not going to get done for a personal project (especially for someone averse to overcomplicated tools).
+* Besides, there is a huge range of things that people expect from a language these days, which are not going to get done (especially someone adverse to working with modern tools:
+  * Syntax highlighting, IDE support (language servers?)
+  * Tons of ready-to-use libraries
+  * Widely-tested many people over millions of lines of code
+  * Tutorials and reference material attractively presented (ie. not in Github markdown!)

-Neither are any of them likely to work on Linux again (which apparently most developers are on); such experiments have been done and those boxes ticked, but I don't routinely use Linux myself.
+* They are likely to work on Linux again (which apparently most developers are on); such experiments have been done and those boxes ticked, but I don't routinely use Linux myself.

-However anyone is welcome to take from them anything interesting or useful.
+* Since for the first 10-15 years the languages worked in isolaton from most other software (only under basic file systems), they are insular and interaction with anything else has been poorly developed.
+They can only talk to the world via DLL shared libraries.
+Or files.

+* Lots of aspects that people might expect are not covered at all, since I've never worked with them: threading and parallel execution; networking; debugging

+Put like this, there's quite a lot that can go into developing a complete language!
+However there might be the odd interesting idea here that people find useful.